 Rosineer Cooling / Warming Plate with Silicone Case Mat, 6" x 8"

-Rosineer Cooling Plate is designed for cooling down freshly pressed rosin, preserving its valuable terpenes, and improving concentrate flavor.
+Rosineer Cooling Plate is designed for cooling down freshly pressed rosin, preserving its valuable terpene, and improving concentrate flavor.
 The cold plate makes runny oil stable and easy to work with.
-Refrigerate or freeze the plate for a few minutes while pressing rosin and then just place it under a piece of parchment paper and let your rosin cool.
+Refrigerate or freeze the plate for a while when pressing rosin and then just place it under a piece of parchment paper and let your rosin cool.
 The plate can also be used as a warming plate to make solid, crumbly rosin more pliable and easy to work with.
 The product comes with a stylish silicone mat that protects the plate and your working surface, isolates it to keep the plate cold or warm for a longer period of time, and serves as a nonstick surface similar to any other silicone mat for working with rosin.
 The plate should be cleaned with soap and water and dry with a paper towel.
 Silicone mat is dishwasher safe.

 |Plate size, L x W x H

 ||8 x 6 inch / 200 x 150 mm

 ||Food grade silicone (withstand up to 250 °C / 482 °F)

 What is rosin and how it is produced?

 Rosin is a concentrated extract of cannabis plant which is produced by applying heat and pressure to the plant parts (usually flowers or hash and kief) to squeeze out a translucent, sappy substance.